Read about some of our dynamic Cultural Studies students, their educational backgrounds, and research interests.

 With more than 20 years of nonprofit arts experience, Suzanne has performed, directed, designed, and administrated at theatre companies across the country, as well as internationally.
 She is the Managing Artistic Director of Mirror Stage, and has broad connections with contemporary theatre and the development of new work.
 She earned a BA in Humanities/Drama from University of Southern California with a minor in Creative Writing, and a Master of Not-for-Profit Leadership from Seattle University.

 Portfolio Advisor: Miriam Bartha.
+Capstone Advisor: Becky Aanerud.
 Research interests: Theatre as a form of communication to build understanding among diverse groups; social justice and inequality; intergroup dialogue and cross-cultural communication; race, ethnicity, gender and class studies; public scholarship in the arts.
 Academic background: University of Southern California; Seattle University; degrees in Humanities, emphasis in Drama, (BA); Nonprofit Management (MNPL).

 Janelle is currently working on research pertaining to the performativity of funerary rituals and assisting with the Linfield College Forensics program, building on her dedication to the educational value of debate, public speaking, and performance.

 Portfolio Advisor: Julie Shayne.
+Capstone Advisor: Johanna Crane.
 Research interests: Cultural performance of death and bereavement, communities built around sexuality and marginalization, gamer culture, linguistic minorities, performance as inquiry and pedagogical method, race and protest rhetoric.
 Academic background: Linfield College; degree in Intercultural Communications and Religious Studies.

 Stephanie is an avid fiction reader (to the detriment of her sleep schedule) and enjoys taking photographs of pretty much everything.
-She served 5 years in the US Army, spent another year and a half as a Corrections Officer, and currently works for the City of Seattle.
+She served 5 years in the US Army, spent another year and a half as a Corrections Officer, and currently works as a graduate staff assistant for the IAS grad office.
 She has two amazing sons with her husband Jacob and a ridiculous dog named Molly.

 Portfolio Advisor: Dan Berger.
+Capstone Advisor: Kari Lerum.
 Research interests: Intersectionality in feminism; social perceptions and reintegration of women veterans; social inequity in the criminal justice system.
 Academic background: American Military University; degree in Security Management.

 Nafasi has a deep passion for understanding the world around us and how we can better relate to one another.
 She believes that by breaking the taboo around race, understanding this new era of globalization and using the modes of poetry and visual arts to guide education, we can direct ourselves towards a better tomorrow.
 If she is not at home relaxing you will usually find her traveling, eating great foods, listening to music or salsa dancing.

 Portfolio Advisor: Sarah Dowling.
+Capstone Advisor: Janelle Silva.
 Research interests: Globalization, Critical Race Theory, reforming education around the modes of poetry and visual arts.
 Academic background: Holy Names University; degree in History and International Relations.

 Dominique graduated with a degree in Physiology from Seattle Pacific University.
 With plans to attend medical school and become a doctor, she wants to work in community health, serving Latino populations as a primary care physician.
-She is interested in the intersection of culture, religion, and medicine, and plans to utilize a master’s in Cultural Studies to better equip her to become a physician of cultural competence.
-A California native, Dominique loves the beach and goes to Golden Gardens every chance she gets.
+Dominique’s current research interests include healthcare disparities, structural inequalities, and power dynamics in medicine.
+Her capstone project, Patient-Held Stigma in Primary Care, focuses on the patient perspective in a clinical setting and how biases affect healthcare outcomes in underserved communities.

 Portfolio Advisor: Johanna Crane.
-Research interests: Ethnic, racial, and gendered healthcare disparities, underserved populations in medicine, feminism and women's studies.
+Capstone Advisor: Julie Shayne.
+Research interests: Social, economic, and cultural healthcare disparities, underserved populations in medicine, medical education development.
 Academic background: Seattle Pacific University; degree in Physiology.

 Lacey is from Moses Lake Washington and went to school at Western Washington University for her BA in Cultural Anthropology.
 She has a passion for people and nature, exploring the ways that people fit into the natural world in harmonious ways.
 She loves to travel and Asia holds a special place in her heart.
 She enjoys sitting down with an IPA and talking to new people about what gets them excited about life, scuba diving, and spends a lot of her time at the dog park with her furry buddy.